polterguy/magic.lambda.cql/README.md

 The project contains the following slots.

 * __[cql.connect]__ - Creates a session towards a CQL cluster
-* __[cql.execute]__ - Executes some CQL statement towards a previously opened session and returns the result to caller
+* __[cql.execute]__ - Executes some CQL statement towards an open session and returns the result to caller

-The basic idea of the slots are to allow for this such as follows.
+The basic idea of the slots are to allow for things such as follows.

 ```
 cql.connect:[generic|magic]
    cql.select:"select * from files where cloudlet = 'foo/bar' and folder = '/etc/' and filename like 'howdy%'"
 ```

-Where the `generic` parts above is a reference to a cluster, you'll have to configure in your _"appsettings.json"_, while the `magic` parts above is a keyspace within that cluster.
-In such a regard the slots resembles the generic RDBMS slots in usage, except of course it open a connection towards a NoSQL database such as Cassandra or ScyllaDB, and returns the result of executing your SQL towards a keyspace within that cluster.
+Where the `generic` parts above is a reference to a cluster you'll have to configure in your _"appsettings.json"_, while the `magic` parts above is a keyspace within that cluster.
+In such a regard the slots resembles the generic RDBMS slots in usage, except of course it opens a connection towards a NoSQL database such as Cassandra or ScyllaDB, and returns the result of executing your SQL towards a keyspace within that cluster.

 ## Configuration